TBD54566975/technical-proposals/tp018/README.md

 1. Should we inherited the abbreviated naming style from JWE for properties like `enc` instead of the `algorithm` property?

 1. What is the exact `algorithm` value for ECIES using SECP256K1 curve?

-1. What is the exact `algorithm` value for AES-256-CTR?
+I invented the string currently based on what is declared in the [JOSE registry](https://www.iana.org/assignments/jose/jose.xhtml).